raul23/search-ebooks/README.rst

    :align: left
    :alt: Output for example: OCR PDF file with images

-`:warning:`
+`:information_source:`

+  * Since the file *The Republic by Plato.pdf* was not already processed, the cache didn't have its text conversion at the start of the script.
+But by the end of the script, the text conversion was saved in the cache.
-  As you can see from the seach time, OCR is a slow process.
+  * As you can see from the seach time, OCR is a slow process.
 Thus, use it wisely!

 Search ebook metadata
 ---------------------